Margot’s Birth Story

 Then the most incredible, beautiful, and perfect moment happened.
 I handed Margot to Conor and he sat with her by the window.
 His first time holding his baby girl, tears beginning to stream down his face.
 I never, ever want to forget that moment.

 Going into labor and delivery, I was terrified of the epidural, pushing, tearing, and the “aftermath” of it all.
-I realize I got very, very lucky, but I can tell you that Margot would have been worth a much longer delivery or a C section.
-Had I known this was what having her here would feel like, pregnancy would have been a lot more tolerable and I would have been so much less afraid.
+I realize I got very, very lucky.
+But – Margot would have been worth a much longer delivery or a C section.
+Had I known this was what having her here would feel like, I may have hated pregnancy less.

 The nurse offered to help me stand up to get into the wheelchair to go to our hospital room, but I was able to stand on my own.
 We spent some time with Conor’s mom and then settled in as a family of 3.
 We didn’t know how long it would take to bond with her and fully expected life to feel upside down for a while, but we were lucky and that love came instantly for both of us.
 So the three of us snuggled on my little hospital bed and the tears started flowing.
 I could not believe how much love I had for someone I just met.